archium-platform/archium/server/README.md

 - **Decoupled**.
 Services don't know about each other, only the Engine.

 - **Efficient communication**.
-Using channels to avoid unnecessary locks.
+Using a single global channel avoids unnecessary complexity.

 - **Optimized**.
 Engine batches and sends controlled updates.